Calathea flowers are beautiful, but all the fame is taken by the foliage that is famous for the patterns in their leaves

-Calathea bracts are usually more appealing than the blooms.
-Calathea flower bracts come in a variety of shapes, ranging from Listening Beehive to Rattlesnake Tail.
+Calathea bracts are usually more appealing than blooms.
+Calathea flower bracts come in various shapes, ranging from Listening Beehive to Rattlesnake Tail.

 Bees and other insects are the primary pollinators of Calathea blooms.
 Hummingbirds consume the Calathea fruit and scatter the seeds across the forest.

 Just resume your regular care and tend to the plant’s requirements, and the flower will live its lifespan.
 The bonus benefit this plant offers is that it is safe for pets.

 You do not need to protect your pets from the plant’s flowers.
 You may need to protect your flower from pets.
 You wouldn’t want the pets to rip off the beautiful flowers.

 There is another crucial thing about Calathea.
 The plant symbolizes ‘a new beginning’.
 So, you can gift the flower to someone special if they are starting something new.